inductiva/inductiva/docs-sources/how-it-works/bring-your-own-software/run-large-integer-factorization.md

 We are using the `CustomImage` simulator, which lets us select any Docker image, either one publicly available on Docker Hub or one we’ve uploaded to our Inductiva storage, as demonstrated earlier.

-In this case, we are using an `empty` input directory because `cado-nfs` does not require any input files for this task.
+In this case, we are using a local directory called `empty` without any files as the input directory, because `cado-nfs` does not require any input files for this task.

 The `commands` parameter specifies the command to run inside the container.
 Here, it's the `cado-nfs.py` script followed by the number we want to factor.

-To keep things organized, we’ve assigned the project name `cado-nfs` to this task, making it easier to manage and retrieve related runs later on.
+To keep things organized, we've assigned the project name `cado-nfs` to this task, making it easier to manage and retrieve related runs later on.

 Calling `task.wait()` will block execution until the task completes, showing the command's output in real time.
-Once done, task.print_summary() will display a summary of the task, as follows:
+Once done, `task.print_summary()` will display a summary of the task, as follows:

 ```
 Task status: Success